Learn more about caching query results to increase app performance.

 By default, the cache is shared across users in the same organization.
 If two users run a query with the same requests—even with different auth tokens—the cached results are still returned.

-Administrators can disable Cache queries across all users in the Advanced section of Organization Settings to perform caching on a per-user basis instead.
+Administrators can disable Cache queries across all users in your organization's Advanced settings to perform caching on a per-user basis instead.

 Caching is set at the query level.
 Check Cache the results of this query in the Advanced tab of the query editor to turn on caching for a specific query.
 You must specify the number of seconds the query should be cached for (e.g.,